Marion Barry: 1974–1979: D.C. Council and shooting

-Upon establishment of Washington's home rule in 1974, Barry was elected an at-large member of Washington's first elected city council.
+Upon establishment of the District of Columbia home rule in 1974, Barry was elected an at-large member of Washington's first elected city council.
 In that position, he served as chair of the District of Columbia Committee on Finance and Revenue.
 He was re-elected in 1976.

-While serving on the D.C.
-City Council, Barry was shot accidentally on March 9, 1977, by radical Hanafi Muslims (a breakaway sect of the Nation of Islam) when they overran the District Building.
+While serving on the Council of the District of Columbia, Barry was shot accidentally on March 9, 1977, by radical Hanafi Muslims (a breakaway sect of the Nation of Islam) when they overran the District Building.
 Barry was shot near his heart during the two-day 1977 Hanafi Siege in which hostages were held by the terrorists.
 This was finally defused by the FBI and Muslim ambassadors.
 Barry recovered from his injury.

 1978 mayoral election

-Having credentials as an activist, legislator, and "hero" in a hostage crisis, as well as an early endorsement from The Washington Post, Barry ran for mayor in 1978 after Walter Washington, the district's first mayor, fell out of political favor.
+Having credentials as an activist, legislator, and as a "hero" in a hostage crisis, as well as an early endorsement from The Washington Post, Barry ran for mayor in 1978 after Walter Washington, the district's first mayor, fell out of political favor.

 In the Democratic primary, the real contest in the heavily Democratic, black-majority city, Barry ran with the campaign slogan "Take a Stand" and the promise to improve the "bumbling and bungling" District of Columbia administration.
 He won the Democratic primary election against his main rivals Mayor Washington and council chairman Sterling Tucker.
 The vote was so close that final tally was in doubt for over two weeks.
 Ultimately, Barry narrowly won the nomination, with Washington relegated to third place.
 Barry defeated his Republican opponent Arthur Fletcher and two other minor candidates in a landslide general election in November.
 He took office in January 1979 as the city's second popularly elected mayor since the restoration of home rule in 1973.